Have You Tried Scuffins?

 - 1/4 tsp sea salt

 - 1 tsp lemon zest use organic

 - 1/2 cup plain non-dairy yogurt see note

 - 3-5 tbsp non-dairy milk see note

-- 1/2 cup blueberries strawberries (cut in pieces), or raspberries (see note)
+- 1/2 cup chopped strawberries (cut in pieces) or blueberries (can use frozen, see note)

 - Preheat oven to 350 degrees.
 Line a large baking sheet with parchment paper.
 In a large bowl, combine all dry ingredients (including zest).
 In a small bowl, whisk together the yogurt, maple syrup, and milk until well combined.
 Add wet mixture to the dry, folding through until just nicely combined.
 Add blueberries, and gently/quickly fold in so they don’t bleed too much color.
 Using a scoop, place mounds of the batter (about 3-4 tbsp each) on your baking sheet.
 You should have about 9-10 ‘scuffins’.
 Bake for 15-16 minutes, or until set (gently touch one in the centre, it shouldn’t sink to the touch).
 Remove, let cool for a minute or two on the pan, and then transfer to a cooling rack to cool completely.
 Makes 9-10.

 - Milk note: How much milk you use will depend on the consistency of your brand of non-dairy yogurt.
 Some brands are quite dense and thick, so I find I may need another 1-2 tbsp of milk.
 Other vegan yogurts are much looser, and you may need just 3 tbsp of milk.
 Start with 3 when whisking the wet ingredients, and then with folding through, if the mixture is very stiff, add the 1-2 tbsp of extra milk.